evanclue/ddr-picker/README.md

 - compile the .ahk script to .exe.
 - open regedit, and navigate to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`. don't drop down the winlogon folder, just click on it.
-- you should now be able to see *Shell* on the right side. double-click on it, and replace it with `C:\pegasus\pegasus-startup.exe`
+- you should now be able to see *Shell* on the right side. double-click on it, and replace `explorer.exe` with `C:\pegasus\pegasus-startup.exe`
 - this will run our startup script immediately on boot, while disabling explorer, and other things we don't need.
 - reboot.
 - while in this "dedicated" pegasus mode, you can do ctrl+shift+esc to open task manager. do file>run, and you can open explorer.exe to do whatever file management tweaks you need to do. you can open regedit as well using the run prompt to revert the shell back to `explorer.exe` if you need to.